 2 Samuel 12:1-4 “Then the Lord sent Nathan to David.
 And he came to him, and said to him: “There were two men in one city, one rich and the other poor.
 The rich man had exceedingly many flocks and herds.
 But the poor man had nothing, except one little ewe lamb which he had bought and nourished; and it grew up together with him and with his children.
 It ate of his own food and drank from his own cup and lay in his bosom; and it was like a daughter to him.
 And a traveler came to the rich man, who refused to take from his own flock and from his own herd to prepare one for the wayfaring man who had come to him; but he took the poor man’s lamb and prepared it for the man who had come to him.”

-David’s response to this analogy was reflective of his knowledge of God’s laws.
+David’s response to the prophet was reflective of his knowledge of God’s laws.

 So David’s anger was greatly aroused against the man, and he said to Nathan, “As the Lord lives, the man who has done this shall surely die!
 And he shall restore fourfold for the lamb, because he did this thing and because he had no pity.”